A podcast

 Michelle Greenfield-Feig DVM, CertAqV

-Dr. Greenfield-Feig, Cornell College of Veterinary Medicine 2023, Princeton University 2018, is committed to pursuing a career in aquatic and zoological medicine.
-She is currently a rotating intern at Oradell Animal Hospital where she works with small animals and exotics, and volunteers at the Bergen County Zoo.
-She has worked with a variety of animal care and research organizations including The National Marine Mammal Foundation, HUBBS SeaWorld Research Institute, The Wisconsin Department of Natural Resources, Brookfield Zoo, Walt Disney World’s Animal Kingdom, Cornell University Wildlife Hospital, and the Chicago Zoological Society’s Sarasota Dolphin Research Program.
-Join in her exploration into aquatic medicine as she interviews aquatic animal health experts about their clinical cases, research, and advice for students entering this field.
+Dr. Michelle Greenfield-Feig is the Harlan Family Veterinary Intern at the Indianapolis Zoo.
+Michelle graduated from Princeton University '18 with a degree in ecology and evolutionary biology and then attended the Cornell University College of Veterinary Medicine '23.
+She completed her rotating internship at Oradell Animal Hospital and volunteered during that time as a clinical veterinarian at the Bergen County Zoo.
+Michelle is committed to pursuing a career in aquatic and zoological medicine and has worked with a variety of veterinary, animal care and research organizations including The National Marine Mammal Foundation, HUBBS SeaWorld Research Institute, The Wisconsin Department of Natural Resources, Brookfield Zoo, Walt Disney World’s Animal Kingdom, Cornell University Wildlife Hospital, and the Chicago Zoological Society’s Sarasota Dolphin Research Program.
+Join in her exploration into aquatic medicine as she interviews aquatic animal health experts from around the world on Aquadocs Podcast!

 Zach Greenfield-Feig

-Casey Dunbar is a recent graduate of Roger Williams University where she graduated from the honors program with a bachelors of science in biology.
+Casey is a first year vet student at The Royal (Dick) School of Veterinary Studies at the University of Edinburgh.
+After obtaining her veterinary degree, she intends to pursue a career in aquatic medicine.
+Her passion for aquatics blossomed at Roger Williams University where she graduated from the Honors Program with a bachelors of science in biology in 2022.
 She spent the majority of her undergraduate experience working in the Aquatic Diagnostic Laboratory on campus studying diseases of shellfish and fish, and learning aquatic animal health diagnostic and care methods.
-She is applying to veterinary school with hopes to pursue a career in aquatic medicine.
-Currently, she is a training vet technician at Garden State Veterinary Specialists and shadows at County Animal Hospital to gain experience for her future endeavors.